elylucas/nest-ngconf/Guide.md

 ### Update Mission List to Open Mission

-We open an Ionic modal and display the `MissionForm` when a user clicks on one of the missions in the list.
+We open an Ionic modal and display the `MissionForm` when a user clicks on a mission in the list.

 Update the `HomePage`file to add the `openMission` method: